You will know the truth and the truth will set you free

 We obey this prayer Jesus taught us to pray by first seeking the will of God for every particular situation.
 This is obedience to Jesus’ commandment, “Seek first the Kingdom of God [or God as your highest priority] and His righteousness, [obey His Moral-law commandments,] and all these things, [not riches but necessities such as food, water, and clothing — read this verse in the context of the previous verses,] will be added [or given] to you,” (Mt.
 6:25-34!)

-According to what God is accomplishing in our lives at any given moment, “there is a time to [fight, flee, or submit…] to heal or die… Weep or laugh, mourn or dance, gain or lose, keep silent or speak, war or have peace… But whatever God does shall be forever.
+According to what God is accomplishing in our lives at any given moment, “there is a time to [fight, flee, or submit…] to heal or die… Weep or laugh, mourn or dance, gain or lose, keep silent or speak, war or have peace… But whatever God does will be forever.
 Nothing can be added to it or taken away…” (Eccl.
 3:1-14.)
 We can never be safer anywhere on earth than when we are in God’s will for that situation – even if it calls for our suffering and/or physical death, (Rev. 12:11.)
 Although, as far as humanly possible, we must not suffer outside His will.
 We, just as all other creatures, are precious in His sight, (Mt.
 22:36-40.)
 God takes meticulous care of even the birds, grass, and lilies of the field, and we are more precious than they!
 (Mt.
 6:26 — the context of Mt.
 6:33, “He will add all these [necessities] unto us!”)

 So, we must NOT adhere to what is NOT written in the Bible, even if such “my-will-solutions” do bring gratification to our needs and wants.
 Jesus warned, “He who rejects Me and does not [obey] My Words, has that which judges him: the Word that I have spoken will judge him in the Last Day, [at Jesus’ return or at death,] (Jn.
 12:48.)